protomaps/PMTiles/spec/v3/spec.md

 #### Clustered (C)

 Clustered is a 1-byte field specifying if the data of the individual tiles in the data section is ordered by their Tile-ID (clustered) or not (not clustered).
-Therfore, Clustered means that offsets are either contiguous with the previous offset+length, or refer to a lesser offset when writing with deduplication.
+Therefore, Clustered means that offsets are either contiguous with the previous offset+length, or refer to a lesser offset when writing with deduplication.

-The field can be one of the following values:
+The field can have one of the following values:

 | Value  | Meaning       |
 | :----- | :------------ |